inductiva/inductiva/tutorials/pinns/heat-1-an-introduction.md

 **Reviewers**: Fábio Cruz

-To mark Valentine's day, we let ourselves get inspired by feelings of love and human warmth. *Love is to be spread around*, so they say.

-Yeah, we're sure you guessed it right --- in this *all-new* blog series, we delve into the problem of ... 🔥 **heat diffusion** on a plate! 🔥
+In this tutorial, we delve into the problem of ... 🔥 **heat diffusion** on a plate! 🔥

-Let us set the bar here --- in the *Heat series*, we will take you step by step up to a point where you can gauge the potential of Neural Networks -- in both strength and versatility -- in solving Partial Differential Equations.
+We will take you step by step up to a point where you can gauge the potential of Neural Networks -- in both strength and versatility -- in solving Partial Differential Equations:

-## <span class="text-pink-500"> *The Heat Series* </span>  <br/> <span class="text-rose-600"> A 3-Part Journey on ML for PDEs </span>

-For us, it's about *No Love Lost* and so, in this 3-part series, we'll use the *Heat Equation* to plough through.
-We

-- *Heat #1*: introduce the physics behind heat diffusion and use a **classical numerical routine** to approximate its solution across a 2D plate.
+1. **The Heat Equation**: introduces the physics behind heat diffusion.

+2. **Finite-Differences**: classical numerical routine to approximate its solution across a 2D plate.

-- *Heat #2*: with that estimate of the solution as a *benchmark*, see how **Machine-Learning algorithms** fare for the same situation, by deploying a PINN (Physics-Inspired Neural Network).
+3. **Physics-Inspired Neural Network**: with that estimate of the solution as a *benchmark*, see how **Machine-Learning algorithms** fare for the same situation, by deploying a PINN
+(Physics-Inspired Neural Network).

-- *Heat #3*: explore further into how versatile these Neural Networks are in handling **more complex geometries** than the 2D domain and **varying initial/boundary conditions**;
+4. **Generalized Neuro-Solver***: explore further into how versatile these Neural Networks are in handling **more complex geometries** than the 2D domain and **varying initial/boundary conditions**;